Back to top

 Data Conditions

-The DATA CONDITIONS tab allows you to define when and how data gets collected, and what type of data gets collected by the Knox Asset Intelligence service.
+The Data conditions tab lets you to define when and how data gets collected, and the type of data that gets collected by the Knox Asset Intelligence service.
+This tab consists of the following sections:

 Work shift data collection